JamesMGreene/gh-cover-letter/GITHUB-TODO.md

     - For bigger projects (which are hopefully setup as organizations), it would be nice to be able to give "collaborators" permissions over particular aspects of the project (e.g. "issue administrators" vs. "wiki administrators" vs. "code collaborators", etc.), as well as possibly of branches (e.g. can work on the "docs" branch vs. "gh-pages" branch vs.
-      "master" branch), etc. Of course, striking the right balance of simplicity vs. capability is the obvious quandry to tackle here.
+      "master" branch), etc. Of course, striking the right balance of simplicity vs. capability is the obvious quandary to tackle here.